NickMts/Energy-Efficient-OFDM-with-Intelligent-PAPR-aware-Adaptive-Modulation/README.md

 ---

-## Methods
+## DNN schemes
+The primary objective is to maximize the energy efficiency, which is the ratio of throughput to total consumed power.
+The optimization problem is tackled using one of the DNN schemes below, which solves for the optimal power allocation and modulation scheme under non-convex constraints.

 ### 1. Online Learning

 An **online learning** algorithm is implemented to dynamically adapt the power allocation and modulation per subcarrier based on **instantaneous Channel State Information (CSI)**.
 A deep neural network is trained during the transmission process to continuously improve energy efficiency.
+- Input: Channel state information (CSI) for each subcarrier.
+- Output: Power allocation \( \mathbf{p} \) and modulation indices \( \mathbf{a} \).
+- Activation functions: **Softmax** is used for power allocation, and **Gumbel-Softmax** for selecting modulation orders.

 ### 2. Unsupervised Learning

 The **unsupervised learning** approach relies on random channel realizations and batch training to generalize the system to unseen conditions.
 It is less specific than online learning but provides robust solutions across a range of channel states.

-### 3. Energy Efficiency Maximization

-The primary objective is to maximize the energy efficiency, which is the ratio of throughput to total consumed power.
-The optimization problem is tackled using the DNN, which solves for the optimal power allocation and modulation scheme under non-convex constraints.
+- Input: Channel state information (CSI) for each subcarrier.
+- Output: Power allocation \( \mathbf{p} \) and modulation indices \( \mathbf{a} \).
+- Activation functions: **Softmax** is used for power allocation, and **Gumbel-Softmax** for selecting modulation orders.

 ---